hbkworld/streaming-spec/complex_types.md

 ## Terminology

-- Measured data block: Contains one or more complete measured value of a signal.
 - Measured value: A measured value consists at least of one member.
 Arrays and structs can be used to combine several members to a compound measured value.
 - Member: A member is a base data type carrying some measured information.